bazelbuild/rules_utp/README.md

 If the local git history looks good, run the command again without `--dry-run` flag.

 Cause of the issue: copybara-worker doesn't have permission to push to GoB's main branch.
 We have an pending request to GoB team for it: b/318574244.

+#### Copybara services are out of date

+If the Copybara:ServiceAutoUpdate chip shows up on a CL with a message like "Failed to apply diffs":

+You can run following command from piper HEAD to see if copybara-as-service doesn't pick up updated configuration:

+`copybara service diffall third_party/bazel_rules/rules_utp/copybara/copy.bara.sky`

+Run `copybara service updateall third_party/bazel_rules/rules_utp/copybara/copy.bara.sky` to update all outdated services at once.